Women are wrong? How can this be?

-There is something that lives in woman, deep inside her, that left
+There is something in woman that lives deep inside her, unseen and unacknowledged.

 A journey of discovery